abhi3700/My_Learning_EOS/my_eosio_essentials.md

 check(has_auth(accounta) || has_auth(accountb), "missing required authority of accounta or accountb");
 check(has_auth(accounta) && has_auth(accountb), "missing required authority of accounta & accountb");
 ```

+* In a practical dApp, If I want to intimate the user of the action failure, shall I use inline action like send_receipt() for this case, or should I use print()?
+	- Print is only a debugging tool.
+Not recommended for anything else [Source](https://t.me/c/1139062279/229828)

 * List of available datatypes for action parameter [Source](https://eosio.stackexchange.com/questions/1837/list-of-available-datatypes-for-action-parameter/1932#1932)
 ```cpp